appsemble/appsemble/docs/02-development/developing-blocks.md

 > attached to the Shadow DOM.

-For now, lets bootstrap a vanilla JavaScript block using the block name `test` and organization name `org`.
+For now, lets bootstrap a vanilla JavaScript block using the block name `test` and organization name `appsemble`.
 The output should look like this:

 ```
 ?
-For which organization is the block? org
+For which organization is the block? appsemble
 ?
 What should be the name of the block? test
 ?
 What kind of block project should be bootstrapped?
    mini-jsx